3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Extensions of 3D Gaussian Splatting

 \subsection{Semantic Understanding}

 Endowing 3DGS with semantic understanding capabilities allows for the extension of 2D semantic models into 3D space, thereby enhancing the model's comprehension in 3D environments.
 This can be applied to various tasks such as 3D detection, segmentation, and editing.

-\textit{\textbf{Many works attempt to leverage pre-trained 2D semantic-aware models for extra supervision on semantic attributes.}}

-Early work, Feature 3DGS~\cite{zhou2023feature}, distills pre-trained 2D foundational models to jointly construct 3DGS and feature fields.
-By introducing a parallel feature rasterization strategy and regularization, it endows the 3DGS with the capability of spatial understanding and enables the design of Promptable Explicit Scene Representations for downstream tasks.

-Subsequently, Gaussian Grouping~\cite{ye2023gaussian} introduces the concept of Gaussian groups and extends Identity Encoding attributes to achieve it.
-This work proposes treating multi-view data as a video sequence with gradually changing views and utilizes a pre-trained object tracking model~\cite{cheng2023tracking} to ensure multi-view consistency of the segmentation labels obtained from SAM (Segment Anything)\cite{kirillov2023segment}.
-Additionally, Gaussian groups are supervised in both 2D and 3D spaces and applied directly for editing.
-Similarly, the work\cite{lan20232d} addresses semantic inaccuracy by introducing KNN clustering and Gaussian filtering, which can constrain nearby Gaussians and eliminate distant Gaussians.

-CoSSegGaussians~\cite{dou2024cosseggaussians} leverages a pre-trained point cloud segmentation model in conjunction with a dual-stream feature fusion module.
-This module integrates unprojected 2D features derived from 2D encoders with 3D features from 3D encoders, following the prediction of Gaussian locations~\cite{kerbl20233d}.
-By employing decoders and semantic supervision, CoSSegGaussians effectively imbues Gaussian primitives with semantic information.
+Many works attempt to leverage \textit{\textbf{pre-trained 2D semantic-aware models}} for extra supervision on semantic attributes~\cite{ye2023gaussian,zhou2023feature,lan20232d,dou2024cosseggaussians}. {Feature 3DGS~\cite{zhou2023feature} leverages pre-trained 2D models to create joint 3DGS and feature fields, enabling spatial understanding through feature rasterization and regularization for downstream promptable tasks.
+However, these approaches remain constrained by multi-view consistency and open-world perception challenges.
+Subsequent research~\cite{gu2025egolifter, choi2025click} aims to incorporate contrastive learning losses as auxiliary supervision to achieve interactive 3D segmentation.
+To mitigate the dependence on 2D pre-trained models in the aforementioned works, the work~\cite{yue2025improving} attempts to leverage reconstructed Featured 3DGS to fine-tune the 2D pre-trained encoder.}